Charity bins and stores

-Leaving goods next to charity bins or outside charity shops when they are closed is illegal dumping and may attract a fine.
-These goods are exposed to weather and scavenging and can be damaged, leaving them unfit for re-sale.
+Leaving goods next to charity bins or outside charity stores when they’re closed is illegal and may attract a fine.

-You should drop-off quality second hand goods to charities during store opening hours.
-Some organisations will also collect items from your home by arrangement.
-For instance, Brotherhood of St Lawrence will collect furniture, whitegoods, clothing and household goods in the Melbourne metropolitan area for FREE.
+Please leave quality second-hand goods to charity stores during their opening hours.
+Some organisations also collect items from your home.
+For instance, the Brotherhood of St Lawrence collects furniture, whitegoods, clothing and household goods in metropolitan Melbourne for free.
 Please phone 1300 366 283 to book a collection.

-Items can be placed inside Council permitted charity bins which are located at the following carparks:
+You can place items inside our permitted charity bins, located at the following carparks:

 - 22-26 Stanley Street, Elsternwick